DaveBackus/Data_Bootcamp_Book/py-fun1.md

 Reminders:  Spyder, IPython...
 -->

 ## Calculations in Spyder's IPython console

 We'll do lots of numerical calculations.
-That's what managing data is all about: adding things up, dividing one thing by another, and so on.
+That's mostly what managing data is about: adding things up, dividing one thing by another, and so on.
 We'll do this initially in Spyder's **IPython console**, typically located in the lower right corner (look for a tab with this label).

-If you need help opening Spyder, revisit the previous chapter.
+So start Spyder.
+If you're not sure what this means, revisit the previous chapter.

 To see how calculations work in Python, type these expressions in Spyder's IPython console **one at a time**:
 ```python